-The ROOT team has adopted Jekyll for generating the ROOT web site.
-The ROOT web site uses a forked copy of the “Minimal-Mistakes” theme.
-Many scripts and functionalities have been added compare to this original theme.
+The ROOT team has adopted Jekyll for generating the ROOT website.
+The ROOT website uses a forked copy of the “Minimal-Mistakes” theme.
+Many scripts and functionalities have been added compared to this original theme.

 The prerequisites/requirements are the same presented on the jekyll site.

 The install instructions differ a bit from the ones you can find on the Jekyll website as you do not need to create a new website but instead get it from GitHub.
 So the steps are: